 While Hilberseimer did not dispute that there were problems—qualitative and quantitative—with postwar housing, he simply did not see how housewives could meaningfully contribute to its improvement.
-“After all,” he insisted, “housewives managed to live before the war without finding it necessary to address the damage done by speculative housing developments.”
+“After all,” he insisted, “housewives managed to live before the war without finding it necessary to address the damage done by speculative housing developments” (Hilberseimer 1929: 295).
 As Hilberseimer saw it, the RfG had misconstrued its core purpose: rather than the construction of houses, the committee ought to be focusing on their use:

 It is not the role of the RfG to build mass housing; rather, its role is to test new apartment floor plans for their usability, alongside the constructive, thermal, hygienic and spatial-economic issues; in that way, the experience of the inhabitants would build an important foundation for further work.
-For such experiments it is more practical to build a smaller number of apartments each year, but to make them as different from each other as possible.
+For such experiments it is more practical to build a smaller number of apartments each year, but to make them as different from each other as possible. (emphasis mine) (Hilberseimer 1929: 296)

 In short, Hilberseimer was assigning to Lüders and her team at the RfG precisely the role that women still performed for architects (and historians) in the making of modern architecture: that of the housewife optimizing the use of the kitchen.
 In the process, he was inadvertently making her more responsible (read: to blame) for the RfG’s failings than his architect colleague Gropius.
 But rather than formal experiments, Lüders wanted to experiment managerially, applying the oversight of that new female profession: the housewife.
 Rather than being limited to commissioning a housing project or optimizing domestic space, she saw the RfG’s task in terms of testing the entire building process, from the preparatory work of investigating users’ needs to the post-construction evaluation of the resources used (both financial and material).

 So, who benefited most from the collaboration between this new female profession and the established male expert, the architect?
-Some say that architects only ventured into the domestic sphere in the wake of its post-WWI industrialization; others argue that, with the urgent need for affordable mass housing in the 1920s, the women’s movement focused minds on the idea of the “New Household,” which architects then used as opportunity to rationalize the domestic sphere—and housing as a whole.
-In 1924 architect Bruno Taut defined the collaboration between housewife and architect as “the architect thinks, the housewife steers.”
-While the catchy phrase has been criticized as dismissive, it has been interpreted by others as an indication of the housewife’s influence on the shaping of the modernist mass housing.
-I would argue, however, that Taut’s formulation points to an essential truth: the increasing influence of the housewife was to be gauged less in terms of conventional creative practice, and more in terms of a managerial (literally, steering) function.
+Some say that architects only ventured into the domestic sphere in the wake of its post-WWI industrialization; others argue that, with the urgent need for affordable mass housing in the 1920s, the women’s movement focused minds on the idea of the “New Household,” which architects then used as an opportunity to rationalize the domestic sphere—and housing as a whole (Bullock 1988: 190).
+In 1924, architect Bruno Taut defined the collaboration between housewife and architect as “the architect thinks, the housewife steers” (1924: 104).
+While the catchy phrase has been criticized as dismissive, it has been interpreted by others as an indication of the housewife’s influence on the shaping of the modernist mass housing (Bullock 1988: 177).
+I would argue, however, that Taut’s formulation points to an essential truth: the increasing influence of the housewife was to be gauged less in terms of conventional creative practice and more in terms of a managerial (literally, steering) function.

 The New “Insiders” of Modern Architecture

-As historians of architecture have shown time and again, architecture is shaped not only by a diverse array of people, but by financial streams and bureaucratic processes.
-When read against that foil, Lüders’ attempt to liberate women “from the mass of objects” and “small household tasks” was intended to allow them to “work on larger issues that go beyond the narrow frame of the house and the family.”
+As historians of architecture have shown time and again, architecture is shaped not only by a diverse array of people, but by financial streams and bureaucratic processes (Abramson 2016; Aggregate 2012; Stevens 2016).
+When read against that foil, Lüders’s attempt to liberate women “from the mass of objects” and “small household tasks” was intended to allow them to “work on larger issues that go beyond the narrow frame of the house and the family” (Lüders 1927: 14).
 For Lüders, seeing the micro-scale of the cooking pot as inherently linked to questions of national economy was key to bringing about societal and economic change.
-In fact, she claimed:
+In fact, she claimed that